 Staff, Board/Board Committee Members, Speakers/Trainers, and anyone doing business on behalf of the NL CFPC where expense reimbursement is allowed.

 Expense Claims are to be submitted using the approved Expense Form.
 They must be signed and dated with clear instructions on payment processing details (personal vs. company, full address).
-Receipts are required for reimbursement of all expenses except for meals, which are reimbursed according to the meal allowance schedule (see Expense Claim Form).
+Receipts are required for reimbursement of all expenses except for meals, which are reimbursed according to the meal allowance schedule (see Expense Claim Form Attached).
 Expenses for which a receipt has been lost or misplaced will be reimbursed at NL CFPC Administrator / treasurer’s discretion.

 Timelines for Submission: Expense claims should be submitted within 30 days of the date the expense was incurred.
 Claims received more than 60 days will not be reimbursed.

 The policy on the honorarium provided to members of the NL Chapter Board of Directors.

 This policy will guide the honorarium of board members in acknowledgement and recognition of their time commitment to the NL CFPC.
 It is not intended to fully remunerate all loss of earning potential of members.

 All Board of Directors, including medical student and resident representatives and the Family Medicine Discipline Representative, will receive free registration to the Family Medicine Conference.